emkaminsk/emkaminsk/README.md

 - 👋 Hi, I’m @emkaminsk
 - 👀 I’m Product Owner in Codenotary since May 2022.
-- 🌱 I’m currently learning Codenotary Products, Docker, Kubernetes.
+- 🌱 I’m currently passionate about AI and Python programming.
 - 📫 How to reach me: emkaminsk at gmail.com
 - My [GitHub page with Vim manual in polish](https://emkaminsk.github.io/Sciaga_vim/manual_vim.html)